bjunc/access-decision-manager/README.md

 To handle these cases, the access decision manager uses an access decision strategy.
 You can configure this to suit your needs.
 There are three strategies available:

 `:strategy_affirmative` (default)
-This grants access as soon as there is one voter granting access;
+This grants access as soon as there is one voter granting access.

 `:strategy_consensus`
-This grants access if there are more voters granting access than denying;
+This grants access if there are more voters granting access than denying.

 `:strategy_unanimous`
 This only grants access if there is no voter denying access.
 If all voters abstained from voting, the decision is based on the `allow_if_all_abstain` config option (which defaults to false).